IrisTheSoft/Commander_Aesthetic_Replacer/README.md

 The form at the bottom includes additional options.
 In "language", pick the language you use in the game.
 The "voice mod name" will be the name of the mod in the in-game settings.
 You probably do not care about the "voice mod ID" (it is only used for naming a folder).

 When you are ready, press the "install" button and wait.
 Once it changes to "success" you are free to close the window.

-If you rejected auto installation, move the contents of the tool's `output` folder to the game's `res_mods` at this point.

 Now launch the game.
 Go to `settings > audio > voice` and set "modification" to the name of your mod.